 Saving for your next vacation doesn’t need to be stressful and you surely don’t need to get into debt by putting it on a credit card and never paying it back.

 Let me share with you what I’ve been doing for years that has helped me on all my big trips.
 This may not be the best form of saving for you but take it and make it your own.

 Step 1 : Open a travel credit card

 Now this is completely optional but if you travel a lot this can be a great addition with all the perks and protection they come with.
-Do your research, ask your friends and colleagues if they have a preferred travel card and why.
-Definitely check out The Points Guy who has built a career on helping travelers maximize their experience.
-Brian and his team have done most of the hard work and provide a top list of travel cards and different categories to compare them.
+Do your research, and ask your friends and colleagues if they have a preferred travel card and why.
+Definitely check out The Points Guy who has built a career helping travelers maximize their experience.
+Brian (TPG) and his team have done most of the hard work and provided a top list of travel cards and different categories to compare them.

-Also check with your bank to see if they have a travel card and if they have any promotions for you to join.
+Also, check with your bank to see if they have a travel card and if they have any promotions for you to join.
 I personally went with the Capital One VentureOne card so I could do the following: